July 17, 2023

-If you feel like mobile user acquisition (UA) strategies are no longer delivering the same results that they used to, you’re not alone.
-Privacy concerns1, economic challenges2, and changing user expectations have fundamentally changed the user acquisition game, and channels that delivered high ROAS even a couple of years ago may not be performing as well today.
+If you feel like your mobile user acquisition marketing strategies are no longer delivering the same results that they used to, you’re not alone.
+Privacy concerns1, economic challenges2, and changing user expectations have fundamentally changed the user acquisition game, and UA channels that delivered high ROAS even a couple of years ago may not be performing as well today.

 It’s time to go back to the drawing board.
 When crafting a user acquisition strategy for 2023 and beyond, start by familiarizing yourself with emerging channels that can boost your UA efforts and, more importantly, introduce your app to high lifetime value (LTV) users.
 Paid, programmatic, loyalty-driven, organic — these are the user acquisition channels driving UA in the modern mobile ecosystem.